 - Connection - select Internal or an active JMRI connection

-- Shape - pick a visual presentation for the switches:
+- Switch shape - pick a visual presentation for the switches:

 - Button - standard Java buttons, the default and best on slow displays

 - Slider - a modern interface popular in smart phones.
 You can pack a lot of controls in a small panel

 - Key - the classic layout keyboard inspired by the Märklin hardware Keyboard

 - Symbol - schematics like the traditional (Control) Panel

-- Set the number of switches to be displayed in each row (number of rows is calculated)
+- Set the number of rows of switches to be displayed (number of items per row is calculated)